tst-race/ext-libarchive/README.md

 The libarchive library is licensed under the 2-Clause BSD license.

-Additionally the build scripts in this repo are licensed under Apache 2.0.
+Only the build scripts in this repo are licensed under Apache 2.0.

 ## Dependencies